dunky11/centralia-coin/README.md

 - Send coins from one wallet to another

 ### The project
-The project is split into two branches.
-The frontend and the backend branch.
+The project is split into two branches: The frontend and the backend branch.
 The frontend branch is basic React and the backend branch runs an express server and MongoDB to store the last state of the blockchain.

 Each time a new block is mined, it's full blockchain is send to the backend.
 The backend first checks if the blockchain is valid and if it is, it will compare it to it's last saved blockchain.
 The chain which contains more blocks will be saved (proof of work).